Road Traffic Offences (Cycling) Bill [HL]

 Overview

-This bill introduces new criminal offences for dangerous, careless, or inconsiderate cycling, covering pedal cycles, e-bikes, and e-scooters.
-It aims to improve road safety by clarifying the legal responsibilities of cyclists and holding them accountable for actions causing death or serious injury.
+This bill aims to introduce new criminal offences for dangerous, careless, or inconsiderate cycling, covering pedal cycles, e-bikes, and e-scooters.
+It will create specific offences for causing death or serious injury through such cycling, with varying penalties depending on the severity of the offense.

 Description

 The bill amends the Road Traffic Act 1988 and the Road Traffic Offenders Act 1988.
-Key changes include:
+It introduces three new offences:

 Government Spending